Désalpe Charmey Event Switzerland 2019

 Local foods and treats at the market

-In between the welcoming of different families with their herds descending the mountains, is a lovely market that takes place until around mid-late afternoon.
+In between welcoming different families with their herds descending the mountains, is a lovely market that takes place until around mid-late afternoon.
 There, you’ll find a variety of local eats such as baked goods – think bread, cookies, savoury snacks; chocolates; meats, and undoubtedly, an array of different forms of cheeses.
 You’ll get to see tourists try to eat fondue, which can be quite funny to watch, taste varying degrees of pungent but heavenly cheese, and a large selection of vendors selling meals.

 Charmey knows how to organise an event!